How to Find a Qualified Workers’ Comp Massage Therapist

 Questions to Ask a Potential Provider

-Before committing to a provider, ask these questions:
+Before committing to a provider, ask these questions.

-Licensing and Insurance:
+Licensing and insurance:

 - What is your massage therapy license number?